Preventing falls

 • Remove throw rugs.
 They often have curled corners or rumpled ridges that can cause someone to trip.
 Or they can slip on the hard surface beneath.
 One option is to use double-sided tape.
 This helps keep corners flat and the rug “glued down” to the floor.

-• Install grab bars in the bathroom, especially beside the toilet and in the shower or tub.
+• Install grab bars in the bathroom, especially at the toilet and beside the shower or tub.

-• Put a bath bench in the shower so the person you care for can sit if he or she feels dizzy.
+• Put a bath bench in the shower so the person you care for can sit if they feel dizzy.

 • Avoid the use of ladders or a step stool.
 Store items that are used frequently in cupboards or shelves that are low and easy to reach.

-• Improve the lighting in hallways or stairs.
+• Improve lighting in hallways, stairs, and bathroom.
 Improved visibility increases the chance your family member will see an obstacle and avoid a tumble.
+Consider motion-activated lights or at least, nightlights.
+(A sleepy senior waking up and urgently needing the bathroom is a common scenario for falls.)

 • Repair broken or unstable steps or stairs.
-An uneven or unexpected surface on the stairs is a situation that can easily cause someone to stumble and fall.
+An uneven or unexpected surface on the stairs can easily cause someone to stumble and fall.
+Additionally, consider nonskid strips as well as painting the edge of each stair for greater visibility.

 • Install handrails at all stairways.
 Catching oneself from a fall is as important as not falling to begin with.